mdsufz/MuDoGeR/Manual_MuDoGeR.md

 * The `/path/to/bbtools/file` indicates the path to the file with bbtools.
 * The `/path/to/bins(mags)/folder`  indicates the path to the prokaryotic bins (mags) folder.
 * The `/path/to/output/folder` indicates the path to the output folder where the resulted files will be saved.
-* The `-t 95` indicates the threshold for ANI clustering.
+* The `-t` indicates the threshold for ANI clustering.

 Inside the output folder the user can find the `bestbins.csv` file that contains the unique taxonomic bins and the `bins_to_brats.txt` file with the selected bins that were chosens as representatives and will be used for the Bin Relative Abundance Table (BRAT) calculation.